wavemotion-dave/SpeccySE/readme.md

 -----------------------
 There are a number of options you can tweak on a per-game basis as well as a few global options that apply to the emulator in general.
-The most useful of the global options is to select your starting directory.
+The most useful of the global options is to select your starting directory and if you want the default machine to be 48K or the 128K Spectrum (you can change this on a per-game basis).

+For the individual game options, you have a number of choices:

 ![image](./png/options.png)